 The shift to massive corporate agribusiness operations is no accident.
 It is largely the result of decisions made in the boardrooms of some of the world’s largest corporations.
 When it comes to agricultural pollution of America’s waterways, therefore, the problem begins at the top.
 Major agribusiness firms are directly or indirectly responsible for the degradation of many American waterways, and must be held accountable for stopping that pollution and cleaning up the mess.

-Agriculture is responsible for making more than 100,000 miles of rivers and streams and 2,500 square miles of inland lakes too polluted to sustain important uses such as swimming, fishing, drinking, or the maintenance of healthy populations of wildlife.
+– Agriculture contributes to making more than 100,000 miles of rivers and streams and 2,500 square miles of inland lakes too polluted to sustain important uses such as swimming, fishing, drinking, or the maintenance of healthy populations of wildlife.

 As demonstrated by the case studies presented in this report, giant corporate agribusiness firms are at the center of some of the nation’s most severe water pollution problems.

-Poultry farming produces vast amounts of nutrient-laden chicken litter that can pollute local waterways.
+Chicken farming produces vast amounts of nutrient-laden poultry litter that can pollute local waterways.

 – Pollution from Tyson Foods and other chicken producers has led to the degradation of water quality in the Illinois River in Arkansas and Oklahoma.
 There are 2,800 poultry farms in the Illinois River watershed, which produce as much waste as would be produced by 10.7 million people – much of which is spread on agricultural land without treatment.
 Excessive pollution from phosphorus and other nutrients has triggered algae blooms that affect water quality in the river.